 In addition to WEDI and SBDC at SUNY Buffalo State, our office works with LISC WNY, Pursuit Lending, Pathstone Enterprise Center, U.S. Small Business Administration, SCORE Buffalo Niagara, and Empire State Development (ESD).
 We encourage our small local businesses to reach out to these organizations as they are providing various types of business assistance and guidance during these troubling times.

 The Downtown Revitalization Initiative (DRI) is a comprehensive approach to boosting local economies by transforming communities into vibrant neighborhoods where the next generation of New Yorkers will want to live, work, and raise a family.
 In its fifth year, the program is investing $200 million across the state, or $20 million in each region.
 The downtown districts that receive the funding are chosen by each of the State's 10 Regional Economic Development Councils (REDCs).

-The City of Buffalo is one of the two winners in Western New York and has been awarded $10M towards improvements that will help transform the Broadway-Fillmore neighborhood.
-With technical assistance provided by the State and guidance from a local planning committee and the public, the City of Buffalo will develop a Strategic Investment Plan that identifies specific projects that align with a unique vision for revitalization of the downtown area.
-This website contains the information, documents, and announcements about the DRI as they become available throughout the process.
+The City of Buffalo was awarded $10M towards improvements that will help transform the Broadway-Fillmore neighborhood.
+With technical assistance provided by the State and guidance from a local planning committee and the public, the City of Buffalo developed a Strategic Investment Plan that identifies specific projects that align with a unique vision for revitalization of the downtown area.

 Minority and Women-owned Business Enterprises (M/WBE)